mhstnsc/knowledge-base-articles/travel-guides/russia.md

 Acquiring a visa from Switzerland

  * decide on a strict period
+ * acquire a repatriation/health insurance policy confirmation for russia
  * acquire a tourist confirmation number / travel voucher

    There are some online services to order it however can also be done by some tourist agency however this means you will need to book